Bound Book and Microfilm Scanning for Presidential Libraries

 - Franklin D. Roosevelt Presidential Library and Museum

-Digitization of historic documents from microfilm and bound volumes for preservation and online access
+Digitization of historic documents from microfilm and bound volumes for preservation and online access through document and manuscript scanning.

 - 2,500 pages from 15 volumes